Tolerance/Tolerance/docs/bridges/symfony-bundle/guzzle.rst

     tolerance:
         guzzle: true

-Finally, just add the `retry` option in the configuration of your client:
+Finally, just add the `retries` option in the configuration of your client:

 .. code-block:: yaml